-- the Terms of Reference - the names of all members - adopted minutes of each meeting - Delegates Reports (in minutes of Council meetings) - records of Assemblies of Council (in agendas of Council meetings) - Council has the discretion to appoint persons to a Council Committee without disclosing their name publicly if such disclosure would, or would be reasonably likely to, endanger the life or physical safety of that person.
-Where a person is appointed to a Council Committee in such circumstances, their name shall be redacted from publicly available Committee documents, including meeting minutes
+- the Terms of Reference

+- the names of all members

+- adopted minutes of each meeting

+- Delegates Reports (in minutes of Council meetings)

+- Council has the discretion to appoint persons to a Council Committee without disclosing their name publicly if such disclosure would, or would be reasonably likely to, endanger the life or physical safety of that person.
+Where a person is appointed to a Council Committee in such circumstances, their name shall be redacted from publicly available Committee documents, including meeting minutes.